SPCA Mobile Animal Wellness Services Q&A

 Q: How does this service work with local veterinarians?

-A: Statistics indicate that the majority of pet owners who access these type of spay/neuter services do not have a relationship with a veterinarian.
-This is an opportunity to educate owners about pet care and the importance of having a regular relationship with a local veterinarian.
+A: Statistics indicate that the majority of people who access these type of spay/neuter services do not have a relationship with a veterinarian.
+This is an opportunity to educate families with animals about pet care and the importance of having a regular relationship with a local veterinarian.

 By bringing this mobile clinic to communities where it’s needed most, we are making these spay/neuter and wellness services more accessible.
 The service is not intended to replace veterinary care, but to provide a basic service to allow pet owners to spend their resources on routine preventative care.

-Q: What other ways does the Ontario SPCA help combat pet overpopulation?
+Q: What other ways does the Ontario SPCA help address pet overpopulation?

 The Ontario SPCA also operates its own high volume spay/neuter services, with locations in Newmarket and Stouffville.
 To date, over 100,000 spay/neuter procedures have been performed.